 That's Paula Creamer's, LPGA Tour player, advice.
 Those who play for pay know the short game is where they make their money.
 Getting the balls close to hard to reach pins and landing a pitch with precision is the focus of most tour players.
 If you want to practice like a pro focus on the short irons.

-Learn how to spin the ball on the green.
-Give yourself a chance for a one putt by putting the ball close to the pin.
+Learn how to control ball spin on the green.
+Give yourself a chance for a one putt by leaving the ball close to the pin.
 Spend a large portion of your practice time around the chipping green.
 Focus on stance and routine and pick various landing spots on the green.
-See how many you can land where you want them to.
+See how many you can land on a specific spot on the green.
 Short game is all about control, confidence and developing muscle memory.

-Having confidence in your chips on to the green comes with practice.
+Having confidence in your chips comes with lots of practice.
 One of the easiest practice drills is to simply scatter a bag of balls at different places around the practice green.
-Give yourself a variety of different lies and distances to the pin and aim to land them all within a 3 foot area around the pin.
+Give yourself a variety of different lies and distances to the pin and aim to leave them all within a 3-6 foot area around the pin.

 Don't hurry short game practice.
 It is important to practice as you play which means - routine, breathing, visualization and correct delivery.